Charles Carter Building

-My research is about imperfections in how companies interact with each other.
-The aim is to identify errors and problems in how actors interact with their counterparts and how they manifest their agreements in business contracts.
+My research is about imperfections in how business actors interact with each other.
+The aim is to identify errors and problems in how business actors interact with their customers and suppliers and how they arrive at a jointly agreed action, manifested by business contracts.
 Three structural pillars underpin this research:

-My current research is related to corporate responses to contemporary challenges.
+Current research is related to corporate responses to contemporary challenges.
 For example, climate change mitigation represents a significant challenge for our society, one in which businesses will need to play a more active role.
 Research findings highlight significant discrepancies between the way that CO2 markets are designed and the way that they are actually operated.
 See recent paper "Market-based Responses to Climate Change" published in Organization Studies (with Gareth Veal).
 Moreover, my current research concerns corporate deal-making of financial institutions.
 Many business deals between financial intitutions occur via collaborations, partnerships and alliances in which recurrent transactions take place.
-For example, deals among banks have emerged through trading swaps, credit default obligations, futures and forwards, over-the-counter options, and the reliance on credit lines and prime brokerage facilities.
-Current research delivers new insights on 1) the connectivity between financial institutions, and 2) the sources of systemic risk by offering accurate knowledge on the nature of exchange between financial institutions and modelling economic exchanges not ordinarily encountered in a transparent way.
+Current research delivers new insights on 1) the connectivity between financial institutions, and 2) the sources of systemic risk by offering accurate knowledge on the nature of exchange between financial institutions.

-Efficiency and effectiveness are central terms in assessing business performance, yet the challenge for companies is to balance efficiency with effectiveness.
-Empirical research in this area indicates that companies often fail to achieve differentiation and innovation in their surrounding business networks, through dealing with efficiency and neglecting effectiveness.
-Because of low growth problems many companies focus on issues of competitive advantage through value appropriation rather than on issues of creating new growth opportunities in their networks.
-They are solely addressing their operational efficiency and neglecting effectiveness in their business networks.
+Empirical research in this area indicates that in periods of low growth, many companies focus on issues of competitive advantage through value appropriation rather than on issues of creating new growth opportunities in their networks.
+They are solely addressing their operational efficiency and neglecting market effectiveness.
 My research on companies' performance in business networks emphasizes the importance of linking efficiency and effectiveness.
 For details of my work in this area, see the recent article on Efficiency versus Effectiveness published in the Journal of Business Research.

-A challenge facing organizations is that of amalgamating strategic possibilities which do not exist in a transparent and concentrated form, but rather as dispersed individual cognitive views held by managers embedded in networks of exchange relationships.
-Based on empirical research in business networks involving manufacturers of consumer goods, pharmaceutical companies, producers of semiconductors and telecommunication and utility service providers, we suggest that managers which develop insight in business networks are able to mobilize other actors and create a competitive advantage for their organization that is crucial for innovation and growth (see the article on 'Developing Network Insight' published in the Industrial Marketing Management as well as the recent article 'Changing Network Pictures: Evidence from Mergers and Acquisitions' published in the Industrial Marketing Management.
+Based on empirical research in consumer goods companies, pharmaceutical companies, producers of semiconductors and telecommunication and utility service providers, we suggest that managers which develop network insight are able to mobilize other actors and create a competitive advantage for their organization that is crucial for innovation and growth (see the article on 'Developing Network Insight' published in the Industrial Marketing Management as well as the recent article 'Changing Network Pictures: Evidence from Mergers and Acquisitions' published in the Industrial Marketing Management.

 I welcome PhD applications from prospective students interested in the following areas: